-Groundwater and fluid sampling field equipment will be maintained, serviced, and calibrated per manufacturer recommendation.
+Groundwater and fluid sampling field equipment will be maintained, serviced, and calibrated as per manufacturer's recommendation.
 Spare parts that may be needed during sampling will be included and supplied during field sampling.

 The contracted laboratories will be responsible for providing all testing, inspection, and maintenance of all laboratory equipment used for analytical purposes.
 Standard practice and method specific control should be followed during these activities.